Constance inherited titles and, in theory, power but other people controlled her life. She also was kidnapped and forced to marry Raymond of Antioch.

-She is my 22 x great-grandmother.
+She is one of my maternal 22 x great-grandmothers.

 Constance was born in 11271 2 or 1128 3, most likely in Antioch.
 She is the daughter of Bohemond II Prince of Antioch and Alice of Jerusalem1 3.